LilWinx/Sabres/README.md

 FLAGS

 ```
 --outdir, -o [Folder] optional folder to write output files to
 --full, -f uses the full database including drugs that no longer work for Omicron
 --lineage, -l [Folder] adds Lineage data to resistance list
 --vcall, -v [options: ivar, varscan or medaka]
+--input, -i [path] path to folder or file to run on
 ```

 OUTPUT